zzzprojects/docs/entityframework-extensions.net/pages/getting-started/licensing.md

 ```

 Ensure you **DO NOT** store the license name and key under the same section we previously recommended, `Z.EntityFramework.Extensions`.
 Otherwise, the LicenseManager will also automatically add this invalid license.

-### Recommendations
-- **Web App:** Use Application_Start in global.asax to activate your license.
-- **WinForm App:** Use the main thread method to activate your license.
-- **Win Service:** Use the OnStart method to activate your license

-> Add the license before the first call to the library.
-Otherwise, the library will be enabled using the evaluation period.

 ## How can I check if my license is valid?
 You can use the **ValidateLicense** method to check if the current license is valid or not.